hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Prometheus and Grafana

+[Prometheus]() is an open-source monitoring tool used to collect, query, and alert on time-series data.
+It employs a pull-based model to gather metrics from instrumented targets and features a powerful query language (PromQL) for data analysis.

+### Deeploy Prometheus and Grafana using Terraform

+Apart from using the HPE GreenLake *hpegl* provider, it also uses the *helm* provider from Hashicorp to deploy both Prometheus and Grafana to the K8s cluster.

 H﻿ere is the terraform config file.
-Apart from using the HPE GreenLake *hpegl* provider, it also uses the *helm* provider from Hashicorp to deploy both Prometheus and Grafana to the K8s cluster.

 ```markdown
 $ cat main.tf